 Ca' Foscari has promoted the adoption and development of a series of tools to support the evaluation of University research, used both for the internal monitoring of the progress of scientific production, and to simulate the performance of individual researchers and departmental facilities in reference to the main evaluation models adopted by ANVUR and in comparison with the national and international context of reference.

 These tools use the scientific production data available through internal databases, in particular the ARCA University Catalogue, and the bibliometric information accessible by subscription to the Elsevier-Scopus and Clarivate-Web of Science platforms.
-Furthermore, the ANVUR assessment parameters are continuously monitored and updated, in particular the lists of "scientific" and "Band A" journals, the ASN thresholds and the VQR and FFABR assessment models.
+Furthermore, the ANVUR assessment parameters are continuously monitored and updated, in particular the lists of "scientific" and "Band A" journals, the ASN thresholds and the VQR assesment model.

-By accessing the dedicated page, detailed information is available on the three main support tools used by the University: the ARCA Catalogue, the Scival platform and the CRUI-UniBas support system.
+By accessing the dedicated page, detailed information is available on the two main support tools used by the University: the ARCA Catalogue and the Scival platform.